Judicial Preferences

 Scheduling conferences involving Kent or Sussex County counsel will always be held by teleconference unless the Kent or Sussex County attorney(s) prefer to be present.

 At least one sponsoring Delaware attorney per party must participate in the scheduling conference with counsel admitted pro hac vice.
-This appearance may be either by phone or in person.
+This appearance may be either remote or in person.

 Trial Scheduling Orders: